-30) What BPMN stands for?
+30) What BPMN stand for?

-31) Define BPMN Gateway?
+31) Define BPMN Gateway

-32) Name the five basic elements’ categories in BPMN?
+32) Name the five basic elements’ categories in BPMN

-They are Flow Objects, Data, Connecting Objects, Swimlanes and Artifacts.
+They are Flow Objects, Data, Connecting Objects, Swimlanes, and Artifacts.

-33) Have you ever used Kano Analysis in your previous jobs and how do you define it?
+33) Have you ever used Kano Analysis in your previous jobs, and how do you define it?

 Yes, I have used Kano Analysis in one of my previous jobs.
 Kano Analysis is used to analyze a system in terms of its requirements to identify its impact on customers’ satisfaction.

-35) Define Pair-Choice Technique?
+35) Define Pair-Choice Technique

 36) Do you have suggestions to make an effective use-case model?

 Yes, I would suggest making two separate diagrams.
-One serves as a use-case and the other serves as an actor diagram.
-So that we can highlight all the possible activities in a use case & in actor diagram and then we can merge both the diagrams to get an effective use-case diagram.
+One serves as a use-case, and the other serves as an actor diagram.
+So that we can highlight all possible activities in a use case & in actor diagram and then we can merge both the diagrams to get an effective use-case diagram.

-38) Define BCG Matrix?
+38) Define BCG Matrix

-The Boston Consulting Group (BCG) matrix is developed to analyze several of business processes and new product offerings from companies.
+The Boston Consulting Group (BCG) matrix is developed to analyze several business processes and new product offerings from companies.
 It is a useful tool that can be used in portfolio analysis, strategic management, product management, and brand marketing.

 39) How can you differentiate between pool and swimlane?

-A swimlane is related to group activities on an activity diagram while a pool is dedicated activity to a single person.
+A swimlane is related to group activities on an activity diagram while a pool is a dedicated activity to a single person.